Story

 Natural objects like these butterflies have always fascinated me.

-People of faith often find that being in the rugged beauty of nature makes them feel closer to God.
-For me, this connection between faith and nature, fueled by the spark of my creative spirit, has culminated in a body of beautiful and deeply moving pieces.
+I have found a connection between faith and nature, fueled by the spark of my creative spirit, culminating in a body of deeply meaningful pieces.
 I find beauty in things that seem commonplace, such as a tree, a bird’s nest, or an insect, and I use my innate artistic skill to allow others to see the world in a unique and inspiring way.

-I was born in Roseville, California, though I spent much of my early childhood in Southern California as my father studied religion.
-Though he eventually switched directions and became an accountant, our parent’s faith was a constant in our lives as children.
+I was born in Roseville, California, then spent much of my early childhood in Southern California as my father studied religion.
+Though he eventually switched directions and became an accountant, our parent's faith was a constant in our lives as children.
 I was also encouraged in creativity by my mother, who eventually earned a degree in art.
-My childhood was filled with little art projects made of household items.
-I used cardboard, paper, tape, and glue to make dollhouses and furniture to entertain myself and translated my creativity into school projects.
+My childhood was filled with little art projects made of household items, using cardboard, paper, tape, and glue to make dollhouses and furniture to entertain myself.
+My creativity also found its way into school projects like shadowbox book reports.
 I made some pretty monumental messes.

 With Scott at my college graduation, May 1987